alexagoff/ArchivesSpace-API-Development-for-Beginners/README.md

 - [`update_accessions.json`](/Postman%20Collections/update_accessions.json): Summary
 - [`update_agents.json`](/Postman%20Collections/update_agents.json): Summary
 - [`update_resources.json`](/Postman%20Collections/update_resources.json): Appends something to the repository processing note in an ArchivesSpace resource record.
 This collection does not overwrite the existing content of the note.
 - [`update_resources_note_field.json`](/Postman%20Collections/update_resources_note_field.json): Updates the Conditions Governing Access note(s) in a resource record if a specific string is present.
 Out of the box it is set up to look for the string "Reproduction and Permissions Request Form", but the user can change that to whatever.
-The collection uses a for loop to look through all notes attached to a resource record and an if statement to test whether the note is an Conditions Governing Access note.
+The collection uses a for loop to look through all notes attached to a resource record and an if statement to test whether the note is a Conditions Governing Access note.
 - [`update_subjects.json`](/Postman%20Collections/update_subjects.json): Summary

 Empty template for Postman Environment for ArchivesSpace API: